GFW Technical Review 06 – HTTPS Censorship

-GFW originated in the late 1990s to early 2000s – the very early days of the Internet.
-Its original DPI strategies, like keyword and URL matching against plaintext HTTP, have largely lost their effectiveness on the modern Internet.
+The GFW originated in the late 1990s to early 2000s, the very early days of the Internet.
+Its original DPI strategies, such as keyword and URL matching against plaintext HTTP, have largely lost their effectiveness on the modern Internet.
 Today, the vast majority of web traffic runs over HTTPS.
-This is not good news for GFW, but it has found ways to adapt.
+This is bad news for the GFW, but it has found ways to adapt.

 TLS

-To understand how GFW handles HTTPS traffic, we first need to understand TLS – the cryptographic protocol underlying HTTPS.
+To understand how the GFW handles HTTPS traffic, we first need to understand TLS, the cryptographic protocol underlying HTTPS.

 When a client connects to an HTTPS server, the two parties perform a TLS handshake immediately after the TCP three-way handshake to establish a secure channel.
 This handshake accomplishes several things: the server proves its identity through a certificate, the parties agree on cryptographic parameters by exchanging supported cipher suites, and they derive shared session keys for encrypting subsequent communication through a key exchange.
 Once the handshake completes, all application data is encrypted.
-An eavesdropper sees only opaque ciphertext and can learn nothing about the content being transferred – which pages are visited, what data is submitted, or what responses are returned.
+An eavesdropper sees only opaque ciphertext and learns nothing about the content being transferred.

 However, TLS was not designed with censorship resistance in mind.
 The handshake itself, particularly in TLS 1.2 and earlier, exposes metadata that proves invaluable to censors.
 The most significant piece of exposed information is the Server Name Indication, or SNI.